 The festival officially commences on Friday June 30 and wraps up on Sunday July 2.
 The site of the festival is located on an ancient traditional Bora ground and as many past attendees will tell you the area has a strong spiritual presence.
 This is an event that you don’t want to miss.

-To contact the organisers, you can visit the official website here.
+To contact the organisers, you can visit the official Facebook page here.